per-mathisen-arm/gfxreconstruct/USAGE_android.md

               unspecified screenshots will use the swapchain images dimensions.
 If --screenshot-scale is also specified then this option is ignored.
+  --tsp <script-file>, --trigger-script-path <script-file>
+              Path to script file.
+  --tsf <frame-ranges>, --trigger-script-frame <frame-ranges>
+              Trigger script for the specified frames.Target frames are specified as a comma separated list of frame ranges.
   --sfa, --skip-failed-allocations
               Skip vkAllocateMemory, vkAllocateCommandBuffers, and
               vkAllocateDescriptorSets calls that failed during